Spotlighting Task-Relevant Features: Object-Centric Representations for Better Generalization in Robotic Manipulation: Method

-We experiment with a policy model based on the BAKU architecture \cite{haldar2024bakuefficienttransformermultitask}, which consists of an encoder, an observation trunk, and a policy head, as shown in Figure~\ref{fig:policy}.
-The original observation trunk is a transformer encoder that encodes a sequence of $T$ past observations, each containing visual features, proprioceptive states, and language embeddings, interleaved with learnable action tokens.
-The policy head, an MLP, generates the next action from the final action token.
-The architecture can with very few modifications handle object-centric, global, or dense features, as it treats visual inputs as sets of tokens.
-This property ensures that the transformer can attend over both structured (slot-based) and unstructured (global or dense) features, thereby preserving fairness across representation types while explicitly exploiting the compositional structure of slots.
+\paragraph{Policy training} Given a dataset of expert demonstrations $\mathcal{D} = {\tau_1, \ldots, \tau_n}$, where each trajectory $\tau_i = [(o_0, a_0), \ldots, (o_T, a_T)]$ pairs observations with actions, we aim to learn a policy $\pi$ that learns to map the current observation $o_t$ (e.g. visual inputs) to the next action $a_t$.
+To ensure a fair comparison across different feature types, we utilize a framework inspired by~\cite{haldar2024bakuefficienttransformermultitask}.
+It consists of an encoder, an observation trunk, and a policy head.
+The observation trunk is a transformer encoder that encodes a sequence of $T$ past observations, each containing visual features, proprioceptive states, and language embeddings, interleaved with learnable action tokens.
+The policy head, a MLP, generates the next action from the action tokens.
+The architecture treats visual inputs as sets of tokens, this property ensures that the transformer can attend over both structured (slot-based) and unstructured (global or dense) features, thereby preserving fairness across representation types .
+Importantly, each policy is trained in a \textbf{multi-task setting}, enabling learning from demonstrations across multiple tasks rather than a single one.
+All pretrained vision encoders are \textbf{kept frozen} during policy training to isolate the effect of representation choice.

-For real-world experiments, the architecture is slightly modified to use a transformer encoder-decoder structure as observation trunk, with an adapted version of the Action Chunking Transformers (ACT) \cite{zhao2023learningfinegrainedbimanualmanipulation}.
-We adapt our implementation from the LeRobot library\footnote{https://github.com/huggingface/lerobot}, and extended it with a task-specific language embeddings (derived from ModernBERT \cite{warner2024smarterbetterfasterlonger}) input.
+\paragraph{Robotic pre-training} While object-centric models excel at structured scene decomposition, they are primarily trained on \textit{in-the-wild} datasets.
+This can result in distribution shift when these models are applied to robotic manipulation environments.
+To bridge this gap and enhance data diversity, aligning with the observations in~\cite{dasari2023unbiasedlookdatasetsvisuomotor}, we introduce a dedicated domain-specific pretraining stage using large-scale robotic video data.
+To rigorously evaluate the impact of this domain alignment, we develop two versions of our model: \textbf{DINOSAUR*}, trained on the standard COCO dataset for fair comparison against existing baselines, and \textbf{DINOSAUR-Rob*}, which is pre-trained specifically on robotic data.
+Our robotic pre-training corpus is a weighted combination of real-world robotic datasets~\cite{khazatsky2024droidlargescaleinthewildrobot, walke2024bridgedatav2datasetrobot, brohan2023rt1roboticstransformerrealworld} spanning a vast array of manipulation skills, environments, and robotic embodiments.